On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Introduction

-More specifically, to attack the SMP solution, our adversarial analysis focuses on the reduced \textbf{``plausible deniability''}~\cite{Warner1965,domingo2018connecting} of using the whole privacy budget $\epsilon$ to report a single attribute.
-In this situation, the adversary has a higher chance to retrieve the users' true value for each data collection performed, leading to partial and/or complete profiles.
-However, this depends on the LDP protocol being used as the encoding and randomization vary across them~\cite{tianhao2017,Gursoy2022}.
+More specifically, to attack the SMP solution, our adversarial analysis focuses on the reduced \textbf{``plausible deniability''}~\cite{Warner1965,domingo2018connecting} of using the whole privacy budget $\epsilon$ to report a single attribute out of $d$ ones.
+In this setting, the adversary has a higher chance to infer the users' true value for each data collection performed.
+Consequently, in multiple data collections, the adversary can build partial or even sometimes complete profiles of each user, then using it to perform a re-identification attack.
+However, this depends on the LDP protocol being used as the encoding and randomization vary across them~\cite{tianhao2017,Cormode2021}.
 In our experiments, we have assessed five widely used LDP protocols for frequency estimation (\emph{a.k.a.} frequency oracle protocols~\cite{Wang2018,Wang2020_post_process}), namely Generalized Randomized Response (GRR)~\cite{kairouz2016discrete,kairouz2016extremal}, Optimal Local Hashing (OLH)~\cite{tianhao2017}, Subset Selection (SS)~\cite{wang2016mutual,Min2018} and two Unary Encoding (UE) protocols (Basic One-time RAPPOR~\cite{rappor} and Optimal UE~\cite{tianhao2017}).
-To assess the risks of re-identification we have also considered two privacy models, standard LDP and the relaxed version of LDP developed in~\cite{Murakami2021} for measuring re-identification risks.
+To assess the risks of re-identification we have also considered two privacy models, usual LDP and the relaxed version of LDP developed in~\cite{Murakami2021} (the latter in Appendix~\ref{appC:add_re_ident_smp}) for measuring re-identification risks.